skyfielders/python-skyfield/skyfield/documentation/time.rst

 ``M``, ``MT``
     This 3×3 matrix and its inverse
-    perform the complete rotation between a vector in the ICRF and a vector in the dynamical reference system of this Julian date.
+    perform the complete rotation between a vector in the ICRF and a vector in the dynamical reference system for this time and date.

 ``C``, ``CT``
     This 3×3 matrix and its inverse
-    perform the complete rotation between a vector in the ICRF and a vector in the celestial intermediate reference system (CIRS) of this Julian date.
+    perform the complete rotation between a vector in the ICRF and a vector in the celestial intermediate reference system (CIRS) of this time and date.

 You will typically never need to access these matrices yourself, as they are used automatically